AnitaUrb/GFF-reader/README.md

  - *-l* print total number of genes (additional)
  - *-s* print average gene length (additional)

-All mandatory options above must be specified, otherwise an appropriate message will be displayed.
+Program run messages are displayed during execution and are written to *"Messages.txt"* after execution.
+All mandatory options above should be specified, otherwise an appropriate message will be displayed.